Skip to main content

 Restoring the Axis through Insulin Sensitization

-Lifestyle interventions such as and intermittent fasting derive their profound effect on the GH axis primarily through their impact on insulin sensitivity.
+Lifestyle interventions such as high-intensity exercise and intermittent fasting derive their profound effect on the GH axis primarily through their impact on insulin sensitivity.
 High-intensity exercise enhances insulin sensitivity in skeletal muscle through several mechanisms, including the translocation of GLUT4 glucose transporters to the cell membrane, a process that allows muscle cells to take up glucose more efficiently without requiring high levels of insulin.
 This improved glucose disposal reduces the overall insulin burden on the system.

 Intermittent fasting operates through a more direct mechanism.
 By creating a prolonged period of caloric abstinence, it forces a decline in circulating glucose and, consequently, a sharp reduction in insulin secretion.
 This period of low insulin removes the somatostatin-mediated brake on the pituitary.

 The result is a phenomenon known as “disinhibition,” where the pituitary gland becomes more responsive to endogenous GHRH.
 This leads to an increase in both the frequency and, more importantly, the amplitude of GH pulses.
 The dramatic elevations in GH observed during fasting are a direct consequence of this temporary liberation of the pituitary from insulin’s suppressive influence.

 Table 2 ∞ Impact of Insulin State on GH Axis Function